Teaching excellence and innovation awards

 Excellence and Innovation in Teaching These awards aim to provide recognition and reward for outstanding performances, by both individuals and teams, in teaching and enhancing student learning.
 The categories include Teaching, Programs that Enhance Student Learning and Citations for Outstanding Contributions to Student Learning.

 Up to 10 awards, worth $1,000 each, are offered each year across three areas:

-Faculty Award winners will be encouraged and assisted in the development of applications for University Teaching Awards.
+Faculty Award winners will be encouraged to nominate for University Teaching Awards.

 Heads of Schools/Program Areas, Directors of Learning and Teaching and peers should encourage worthy nominees to submit an application.
-This may be done by personal contact or by forwarding the name of the potential nominee to the Learning and Teaching Executive Officer (firstname.lastname@example.org) who will invite the nominee to submit an application.
 In all cases, the nominee must prepare and submit the application.
 Applicants are advised to allocate adequate time to this task to ensure that references and Head of School support can be included with the application.

 All members of the Faculty of Health Sciences academic staff whether full-time or part-time, teaching in undergraduate or postgraduate programs, on-shore or off-shore, are eligible to be nominated, provided they have taught at Curtin for at least two years.
 Citations are also open to non-academic staff and university associates who make a contribution to student learning.
 Refer to each category of awards for more detailed eligibility guidelines.

 Winners of a University EITA or Australian Government AAUT are ineligible to apply for a Faculty Teaching Award in the same calendar year in which they are a recipient.

 Interested staff are encouraged to discuss with their School’s Director of Learning and Teaching.
 For assistance in determining which award is most appropriate for you, or other nomination-related queries, please contact: